 Query a feature layer (SQL)

-Learn how to execute a SQL query to return features from a feature layer based on spatial and attribute criteria.
+Learn how to execute a SQL query to return from a based on spatial and criteria.

 query a feature layer

-A feature layer can contain a large number of features stored in ArcGIS.
-You can query a layer to access a subset of its features using any combination of spatial and attribute criteria.
-You can control whether or not each feature's geometry is returned, as well as which attributes are included in the results.
+A can contain a large number of stored in ArcGIS.
+You can query a layer to access a subset of its features using any combination of spatial and criteria.
+You can control whether or not each feature's is returned, as well as which attributes are included in the results.
 Queries allow you to return a well-defined subset of your hosted data for analysis or display in your app.

-In this tutorial, you'll write code to perform SQL queries that return a subset of features in the LA County Parcel feature layer (containing over 2.4 million features).
+In this tutorial, you'll write code to perform SQL queries that return a subset of in the LA County Parcel (containing over 2.4 million features).
 Features that meet the query criteria are selected in the map.

 Prerequisites